inverno-io/inverno-tools/inverno-grpc-protoc-plugin/README.md

 The arguments passed to the plugin specify whether client stubs, server stubs or both must be generated from `.proto` files under `src/main/proto` (`compile` goal) or `src/test/proto` (`test-compile` goal).
 Java sources are generated to `${project.build.directory}/generated-sources/protobuf/java` or `${project.build.directory}/generated-test-sources/protobuf/java` by default.

-The plugin is exexcuted when building the project (`generate-sources` and `generate-test-sources` phases)
+The plugin is executed when building the project (`generate-sources` and `generate-test-sources` phases)

 ```plaintext
 $ ls src/main/proto